InsertAnywhere: Geometrically Grounded and Optics-Aware Video Object Insertion: Method

+\textbf{4D Scene Reconstruction.} We first reconstruct a temporally consistent 4D scene representation from the input monocular video by building upon the Uni4D framework~\cite{Yao2025Uni4D}.
+By orchestrating multiple pretrained vision foundation models including depth estimation~\cite{piccinelli2025unidepthv2}, optical flow~\cite{karaev2025cotracker3}, camera pose estimation, and segmentation~\cite{kirillov2023segment, liu2024grounding, cheng2023tracking}, this stage infers the underlying scene geometry and dynamics.
+Specifically, the 4D representation consists of spatio-temporal point clouds explicitly decoupled into static components for global structure and dynamic components for moving entities.
+This decoupling allows our framework to handle complex real-world occlusions and perspective changes with high geometric fidelity.

-The input object image $I_{\text{obj}}$ is converted into a 3D point cloud $\mathbf{Y} = \{y_j \in \mathbb{R}^3\}$ using a pretrained single-view reconstruction network.\cite{xiang2025structured} This point cloud is initially defined in its own local coordinate system and is subsequently aligned to the reconstructed scene through a rigid transformation:
+\textbf{User-Controlled Object Placement.} To ensure precise spatial control, the target object is introduced into the 4D scene as a standalone rigid entity.
+First, the reference object image $I_{ref}$ is lifted into a local 3D point cloud $y$ using TRELLIS~\cite{xiang2025structured}, an image-to-3D generation model.
+Through an interactive interface, users align this object point cloud with the reconstructed scene space by applying a rigid transformation:

-where $R_{\text{obj}} \in SO(3)$ denotes the rotation matrix, $t_{\text{obj}} \in \mathbb{R}^3$ is the translation vector, and $s_{\text{obj}}$ represents a global scale factor.
-These parameters are controlled through a user-interactive placement interface demonstrated in \Cref{fig:overview} which enables precise adjustment of the object’s orientation, position, and size relative to the 4D scene geometry.
+where the rotation $R_{obj}$, translation $t_{obj}$, and global scale factor $s_{obj}$ are intuitively adjusted.
+This interface provides real-time visualization within the anchor frame $s$, allowing users to verify the object's perspective and scale relative to the supporting scene geometry before committing to video generation.